 Walking Street Chinatown Bangkok is the section of Chinatown south-west of the main street Yaowarat Road, between Yaowarat and the Chao Phraya River, an area steeped in the history of Bangkok.

-Unlike Yaowarat Road, Walking Street is a route designed to link areas of historical interest and local community life in a journey of contrasts through the heart of Chinatown.
-Stretches of the way are paved with red tiles and red lamp posts in Chinese design serve as route markers.
+Unlike Yaowarat Road, Walking Street is a route designed to link areas of historical interest and local communities in a journey of contrasts through the heart of Chinatown.

 If Yaowarat Road is likened to a dragon weaving through Chinatown, Walking Street in Chinatown Bangkok is the dragon's under belly.
 It's a side that visitors rarely see.

-Our historical journey down Walking Street Chinatown begins at the River City Center for antiques and art near the Si Phraya Pier on the Chao Phraya.
+Our historical journey down Walking Street Chinatown begins at the River City Center for antiques and art near the N3 Si Phraya Pier on the Chao Phraya.

 Inch shoulder to shoulder with the crowd through this narrow alley packed with stalls and flavor the local bazaar.
-This market will continue pass the junction with Ratchawong Road right on to Chakrawat Road.

-Cross Chakrawat Road and you'll find yet another congested market in an area as old as Chinatown itself.
 Located near the Rob Krung canal, the second canal ring around the old Bangkok city, this area used to be the disembarkation point for Chinese immigrants coming to Bangkok.

 Some settled here and started the Saphan Han community where there’s another popular street market for the locals.